 Throughout the course students will have the opportunity to undertake various work placements providing them with the vital experience and skills required in this sector, and to apply the knowledge and understanding gained within the course within the practical environment.

 Teaching and Assessment

-This course will help students progress in a variety of careers throughout the sporting industry, including sports development, sports coaching, PE Teaching, sports/laboratory technician, leisure and recreation management, working for national governing bodies and county sports partnerships, to name but a few.
+Students can progress in to a variety of careers within the sport industry including sports development or coaching, PE Teaching, sports science support, leisure and recreation management or working for county sports partnerships, to name but a few.

 We may also be able to offer the opportunity of a number of internships with Yeovil Town Ladies FC, Taunton Town FC.
 These will enable you to contextualize your learning and to gain valuable experiences and to stand out from other graduates due to bespoke opportunities this elite environment provides.

 Entry RequirementsYou will require a minimum of 48 UCAS tariff points from a full Level 3 qualification in a relevant subject area and at least four GCSEs at grades 4 and above including Maths and English or Level 2 equivalent.

 Mature applicants with relevant experience who do not have the stated entry requirements are encouraged to apply.

 Who to contact with your questions

 For course specific enquiries please contact Programme Leader Ashley Kempson on email@example.comFor general enquiries please contact the Admissions Team on 01278 441234 or firstname.lastname@example.org

 Ashley Kempson – FdSc Programme Leader